allegro/allegro.tech/_posts/2016-12-09-advances-in-information-retrieval.md

 ---
 layout: post
 title: Advances in Information Retrieval and Allegro use case at SIGIR 2016
-author: anna.wr√≥blewska
+author: anna.wrÛblewska
 author: lukasz.raczkowski
 tags: [tech, information retrieval, visual recommendation, image-based data, metrics, conference]
 ---
 #Advances in Information Retrieval and Allegro use case at SIGIR 2016

 In July we attended a scientific conference SIGIR 2016 held in Pisa, Italy.
 SIGIR is an annual conference related to new advances in Information Retrieval.
 The shortcut is for [Special Interest Group on Information Retrieval](http://sigir.org/sigir2016/).
 This is an annual conference with the highest ranking at [Microsoft Academic Research in Information Retrieval](http://academic.research.microsoft.com/RankList?entitytype=3&topDomainID=2&subDomainID=8&last=0&start=1&end=100) field and the 16th one in the ranking in the whole Computer Science field.

 The event concentrates around topics like metrics for information retrieval, evaluation techniques, ranking challenges - called learning to rank, behavioral models, recommendation applications, and information retrieval from heterogeneous resources and data, e.g. image, video, audio or multimodal models.

 The first day of SIGIR2016 was dedicated to [tutorials](http://sigir.org/sigir2016/tutorials/) giving a quick look inside current state-of-the-art of information retrieval technologies.

 The Huawei Labs prepared a tutorial about deep learning basics, challenges and applications in industry ([slides](http://www.hangli-hl.com/uploads/3/4/4/6/34465961/deep_learning_for_information_retrieval.pdf)).
 It contained usage tips of recurrent and convolutional neural networks, embeddings, long short term memory networks dedicated to classification, language modelling, translation, image matching.
 The tutorial provides a great bunch of the newest references that confirm the fact that deep learning methods can significantly improve effectiveness of retrieval tasks like matching text or images, classification and translations.

 The other very interesting tutorial was about counterfactual evaluation of search, recommendation and advertisements systems ([slides](http://www.cs.cornell.edu/~adith/CfactSIGIR2016/)) .
 The main goal of this tutorial was to provide theoretical background and give a way to evaluate and optimize online metrics by exploiting logs of past user interactions.
 They used inverse propensity scoring to model the bias in online A/B tests.
 The bias can be made by other (not in the focus) advert campaigns, or seasonal traffic etc.

 Other tutorials covered topics such as learning to rank and search in heterogeneous or specific data.
 They were given by people from Google, LinkedIn, Microsoft Research, Facebook and universities from all over the world.

 The main conference started with Chris Manning‚Äôs